robboyett/Becoming-an-AI-designer/AI-assisted coding for creative prototyping.md

 # AI-assisted coding for creative prototyping

 Tools like Figma Make, ChatGPT, Claude, and GitHub Copilot now enable designers to generate functional prototypes using natural language.
-You can prompt them to produce HTML/CSS, React components, or interactive UI sketches—quickly turning ideas into code.
+You can prompt them to produce HTML/CSS, React components, or interactive UI sketches, quickly turning ideas into code.

 > [!NOTE] **Featured Guide**
 > **A Field Guide to Vibe Coding as a Digital Product Designer** - A comprehensive 11,000+ word guide to coding with AI as a designer.
 Covers mindset, approaches, and practical techniques for leveraging AI coding tools.
 [Open in Google Doc](https://docs.google.com/document/d/1faXvgzcoSmulGXh70-7UIWyJQpiY_vtiHYnk_WQuJoo/edit?tab=t.0) (suggestions welcome)